 Both Japanese words are similar, with the only difference being the end kanji character.
 The kanji 願 (nega) means ‘wish’, while the kanji 届 (todo/todoke) means ‘notification’ or ‘registration’.

 It is rare for a company to withdraw an employee’s letter of resignation.
-In general, it doesn’t matter which one you submit as both are based off on the same intention.
+In general, it doesn’t matter which one you submit as both are based on the same intention.

 Things to prepare before you quit your job in Japan

-Give proper notice to your employer or manager (1-3 months before)
+1. Give proper notice to your employer or manager (1-3 months before)

 For a Japanese company, a face-to-face meeting with your immediate supervisor one to three months in advance is the ideal benchmark.
 If you’re working in a niche industry, the company may not be able to arrange for a successor and have enough time to take over your duties.
 One month gives your managers — and yourself — plenty of time to manage a smooth job transition.

-Be sure to use Japanese keigo when you talk to your managers.
+If you work with a Japanese team, be sure to use Japanese keigo when you talk to your managers.
 You want to keep things professional and polite.

-Follow up with an official letter of resignation (2 weeks to 1 month before)
+2. Follow up with an official letter of resignation (2 weeks to 1 month before)

 From here, follow up with an official letter of resignation.
 If you’re working at an international company or reporting to a foreign supervisor, you can proceed to submit the letter in English (although, again, always check with your boss!).